oracle/oci-ansible-modules/docs/dynamic-inventory-script.md

   -config CONFIG_FILE, --config-file CONFIG_FILE
-                        OCI config file location --profile PROFILE     OCI config profile for connecting to OCI --compartment COMPARTMENT
+                        OCI config file location --profile PROFILE     OCI config profile for connecting to OCI --tenancy TENANCY     OCID of the tenancy for which dynamic inventory must be generated.
+  --compartment-ocid COMPARTMENT_OCID
+                        OCID of the compartment for which dynamic inventory must be generated.
+If specified, any value specified for compartment and parent-compartment-ocid options is
+                        ignored.
+  --compartment COMPARTMENT
                         Name of the compartment for which dynamic inventory must be generated.
 If you want to generate a dynamic